 It doesn’t matter if you’re paid by the hour, by the mile, by the stop, or by piece rate: if you are a commercial delivery truck driver, your company is probably trying to rip you off.
 Carriers and truck owners have multiple ways they can hold back your hard earned money, including:

-- Overtime pay.
 There are both federal and state laws that dictate which truckers can earn overtime pay.
 For a list of the workers exempt from overtime pay in California, click the related article link on this page.

-- Uncompensated time.
 The trucking company is required to pay you for all hours worked, not just the hours you spend behind the wheel.
 The time you spend on pre-trip and post-trip inspections, waiting, fueling, and all other non-driving time spent on the job should all show up on your paycheck.
 However, piece rate or by-the-mile drivers are rarely given their full-time compensation.

-- Meal periods and rest breaks.
 Under California law, drivers are required to be relieved of all duties during meal and rest periods.
 These breaks should be provided to all drivers; they should allow the driver to leave the cab and cargo, and they should be paid by your employer.
 Despite this strict law, drivers often are forced to eat while driving, eat standing next to their rigs, or are not even provided any meal or rest breaks.

 Having Your Wages Stolen?